Mythical origins of language: Africa

-The Wasania, a Bantu people of East African origin have a tale that in the beginning, the peoples of the earth knew only one language, but during a severe famine, a madness struck the people, causing them to wander in all directions, jabbering strange words, and this is how different languages came about.
+The Waata, an Oromo-speaking people of Kenya, have a tale that in the beginning, the peoples of the earth knew only one language, but during a severe famine, a madness struck the people, causing them to wander in all directions, jabbering strange words, and this is how different languages came about.

 A god who speaks all languages is a theme in African mythology, two examples being Eshu of the Yoruba, a trickster who is a messenger of the gods.
 Eshu has a parallel in Legba from the Fon people of Benin.
 Another Yoruba god who speaks all the languages of the world is Orunmila, the god of divination.

 In the Ancient Egyptian Religion, Thoth is a semi-mythical being who creates hieroglyphics.

 Southeast Asia and Oceania

 Polynesia

 A group of people on the island of Hao in Polynesia tell a very similar story to the Tower of Babel, speaking of a God who, "in anger chased the builders away, broke down the building, and changed their language, so that they spoke diverse tongues".